JosephPrichard/CS3377/README.md

 # UnixPortfolio
-A portfolio of projects I did for CS3377 C/C++ Programming in a UNIX Environment at UTD.
+A portfolio of projects I did for CS3377 C/C++ Programming in a UNIX Environment at UTD under Professor Veerasamy.

 ## Assignments